Coherent $J/ \psi$ electroproduction on $^4$He and $^3$He at the Electron-Ion Collider: probing nuclear shadowing one nucleon at a time

 \textbf{\textit{Conclusions}}.
 Measurements of coherent $J/\psi$ electroproduction at finite values of the momentum transfer $t$ with light ion beams at an EIC can nicely complement investigations performed at the LHC with ultraperipheral collisions of heavy nuclei.
-In particular, it will be possible to establish how many nucleons contribute to the impressive gluon shadowing effects seen at the LHC, which constitutes important information hardly accessible in the LHC data collected with heavy nuclei probing predominantly the $t \simeq 0$ values.
+In particular, it will be possible to establish how many nucleons contribute to the impressive gluon shadowing seen at the LHC, which constitutes important information hardly accessible in the LHC data collected with heavy nuclei probing predominantly the $t \simeq 0$ values.
 We demonstrated this by performing a realistic calculation for the $^3$He and $^4$He systems at $t \ne 0$ and considering contributions coming from different numbers of nucleons involved in the process.
-We have clearly shown that the first diffraction minimum is shifted with respect to that predicted by the impulse approximation calculation.
-Since the latter contribution is under good theoretical control, very good opportunities to disentangle multinucleon dynamics, in particular two-nucleon dynamics contributing to the gluon shadowing phenomenon, are expected.
+We have clearly shown that the first diffraction minimum is shifted with respect to that predicted by the IA calculation.
+Since the latter contribution is under good theoretical control, very good opportunities to disentangle multinucleon dynamics, in particular two-nucleon dynamics contributing to gluon shadowing, are expected.
+It should be possible to perform such measurements at the EIC, due to its projected high luminosity, designed for precision measurements of exclusive processes \cite{AbdulKhalek:2021gbh}.
+An encouraging estimate of the events rate expected at the EIC is presented in the Supplemental Material.
+Besides, one should also note that the measurements planned at EIC for the free proton target, in particular, those of the slopes $B_0$ and $B$ (related to $\sigma_2$), will reduce the uncertainties of our results shown here.
 It will also be possible to obtain unique information on the real part of the corresponding scattering amplitude.
 Analyzing the $x$ evolution of the $t$ dependence predicted in our calculation, the emergence of LT gluon shadowing at low $x$ points to a significant broadening of the gluon distribution in impact parameter space.
 This is just an example of many possibilities offered by the process under scrutiny towards a novel 3D imaging of gluons in nuclei.

 The use of light ion beams would greatly expand the EIC potential for probing the small-$x$ dynamics.
-We will perform further investigations considering additional light ions (for example, deuteron beams), other vector mesons in the final state allowing for a sizable longitudinal momentum transfer, deeply virtual Compton scattering (DVCS) with light nuclei, and the $Q^2$ dependence of cross sections of these processes.
+We will perform further investigations considering additional light ions (e.g., deuteron beams), other vector mesons in the final state allowing for a sizable longitudinal momentum transfer, deeply virtual Compton scattering, and the $Q^2$ dependence of cross sections of these processes.